tilmanschweitzer/100-days-of-code/README.md

 Add SudokuSolver interface and a backtracking implementation.
 Implement an ExecutionTimer class to be able to measure the execution time and to quantify improvements.

+## Day 24

+Add first implementation DeductiveSudokuSolver which needs to be supported by a fallback solver for some sudokus, but it already speeds up the execution time.

 ## Idea Backlog

 * Add tests for Node.js (and check out test libs for Go)